 “In this chapter we will look at counting methods which go far beyond common sense, and thus allow the counting of far more interesting things…” From The Art of Problem Solving, Volume 2: and Beyond, chapter 17.

-Here are two more websites with links to tutorials and discrete math puzzles:
+Here are two more websites with links to tutorials and puzzles: